You’ve worked for months on your painting. You’ve tweaked, adjusted, and revised. It’s gone to critiques, and finally… it’s ready to go into a show.

 Please remember, exhibition entry is for WSO active members only.

-Step 1: Review the Prospectus.
+Step 1: Review the Prospectus (Spring 2021).
 It will provide you with instructions for preparing your image and the show calendar.
 For current instructions on how to prepare your painting for exhibition please refer to your Congratulation Letter.
 The website is for basic reference only.

 Step 2: Review the Show Eligibility page.
 It includes conditions and requirements for you and your painting.
 Please read it, and be aware that painting requirements are different for the Spring and Fall shows.